dev-protocol/community/bulletins/dev-challenge-2-exia.md

 ### How

-Create an issue to notice to us your works on GitHub.
+Please post it to the 🏕community-git channel on Discord.
 Share your work on social media and earn community points! 💰

 Please use hashtag `#DevChallengeEXIA`

 ### Points

 The bounty is determined by the community.
-Show your reaction to a great work with an emoji! 👍 Min. points + Community points for each reaction(ignore yourself reactions) on GitHub or Discord.
+Show your reaction to a great work with an emoji! 👍 Min. points + Community points for each reaction(ignore yourself reactions) on Discord.
 (1 Points = 1 DEV)

 | Level | Min.
 Points | Community Points | e.g.                                    |
 | ----- | ----------- | ---------------- | --------------------------------------- |